fako/writing/main/plot-trilogy.md

 She's a prophet like Tirion, but instead of telling the immediate future, she can tell which course in life would make him happiest.

 However there's a catch.
-Tera wants Moko to help her find her lover The Savage King.
+Tera wants Moko to help her find her lover The Zombie King.
-Tirion is keeping The Savage King captured and together they set out to free him.
+Tirion is keeping The Zombie King captured and together they set out to free him.

 Moko learns that he's dead in this world and that Tirion has thrown the world into chaos.
 It also becomes clear that Tirion has abandoned the Tower and has moved towards the truly highest point in The Valley,